-Granted, your ecommerce shop can sell anywhere across the world, but your physical location has implications as well.
-Matters such as tax and compliance will be determined by the location you choose to be headquartered at.
+Granted, your eCommerce shop can sell anywhere across the world, but your physical location has implications as well.
+Matters such as tax and compliance will be determined by the location you choose to be headquartered.

 Even with a global infrastructure for transport, ultimately, locating closer to the majority of your market share simplifies logistics.
 It’ll make your service delivery quicker and cheaper.
-Pick the factors that matter most to you regards the location and briefly explain how these influence your choice.
+Pick the factors that matter most to you with regard to the location and briefly explain how these influence your choice.

-Over and above the location, make a brief detail of the facilities this location should have to be optimal.
+Over and above the location, make a brief detail of the facilities this location should have to be optimal for use.
 These should be related to logistics and communication among other things.
-Your location strategy should enable you to deliver your product or service the best way possible.
+Your location strategy should enable you to deliver your product or service in the best way possible.